Three kids playing outside at Science North in Sudbury.

 Location: 100 Ramsey Lake Road, Sudbury

 And that’s just the start!
-Engage young and inquisitive minds at these interactive science museums.
+Engage young and inquisitive minds at more fascinating interactive science museums in Ontario.

 Looking for Ontario travel advice?